GCapaross/HackathonNATO_Drones_2025_Phase1/GitHubs/public-mdpi-dataset-helper-scripts-dataset_20220711/YOLO_README.md

-# YOLO Spectrogram Generation with Bounding Box Labels
+# Enhanced Spectrogram Generation with Frequency Labels and YOLO Bounding Boxes

-This directory contains enhanced versions of the spectrogram generation scripts that create spectrograms with YOLO bounding box labels overlaid for object detection training.
+This directory contains enhanced versions of the spectrogram generation scripts that create spectrograms with:

+1. **Frequency axis labels** (MHz) for better signal analysis
+2. **YOLO bounding box labels** overlaid for object detection training
+3. **Class labels** on bounding boxes with color coding
+4. **Proper coordinate system handling** to fix white image issues

 ## Overview